DbSyncKit/DbSyncKit/README.md

-# Sync: Database Synchronization Library
+# DbSyncKit: Database Synchronization Library

 The Sync library is a comprehensive suite of packages designed to simplify and streamline the process of data synchronization across multiple database platforms.
 It offers a range of tools, utilities, and interfaces to facilitate efficient and consistent data synchronization operations.